iturdikulov/notes/floating-point arithmetic.md

 ---
-title: Floating-point arithmetic
 date: 2023-03-23
+draft: true
+sr-due: 2023-03-31
+sr-ease: 268
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-31
-sr-interval: 3
-sr-ease: 268
 ---

+# Floating-point arithmetic

 > Floating-point arithmetic (FP) is arithmetic that represents real numbers
 > approximately, using an integer with a fixed precision, called the